Translations¶

 Translations are displayed with the following functions in the source code:

-: display text without HTML escaping
+t(): display text with HTML escapinge(): display text without HTML escaping

 Always use the english version in the source code.

-Text strings use the function sprintf()
+Text strings use the function sprintf() to replace elements:

-is used to replace an integer
+%sis used to replace a string%dis used to replace an integer

 All formats are available in the PHP documentation.